julie-christopoulos/julie-christopoulos.github.io/project.md

 *Table 2: Summary of Ensemble and default model performance.*

 To assess the performance of the ensemble learning model, predicted values were evalated against the quality-checked MLHs (observed values).
 In addition, the performance of the default method was assessed for comparison.
+The statstics in table 2. are representative of the results for all the test flights. **The ensemble learning method is representative of well correlated predictions (>0.9), in addition to reduced NMB, NME, MB, ME, and RMSE compared to the default method.** Such results highlight the advantages of an automized algorithm : results that are close to the observed without the need of manual inspection.

+**For context, the default method is simply a MLH produced using a threshold of 0.0001.
+The algorithm is typically run with this value before the values are quality-checked and manually adjusted.

 ## Summary Plots